SummersRemote/xmlToJSON/README.md

 xmlToJSON
 =========

-A simple javascript module for converting XML into JSON within the browser.
+A simple JavaScript module for converting XML into JSON *within the browser*.

 Parsing XML (esp. with namespaces) with javascript remains one of the great frustrations of writing web applications.
 Most methods are limited by such things as poor browser support, poor or non-existent namespace support, poor attribute handling, incomplete representation, inconsistent output, and bloated dependencies.